Garden Room in Henley On Thames gets approval despite PD challenges

 Location

-A lot of thought was put into choosing the location for this garden room in Henley on Thames.
-Our planning team suggested placing it in the South West corner of the backyard.
-This spot is nicely shielded by tall, mature plants, which means that the privacy of our neighbors won’t be affected.
-Plus, there won’t be any reduction in the amount of sunlight that reaches their properties.
+Considerable thought was put into choosing the location for this garden room.
+Our planning team suggested placing it in the southwest corner of the garden.
+This spot is nicely shielded by tall, mature plants, which means that the privacy of our neighbours would not be affected.
+In addition, there would not be any reduction in the amount of sunlight that reaches their properties.

-Within South Oxfordshire District Council (SODC) policies, it states: any development proposals should demonstrate that they will not result in significant adverse impacts on the amenity of neighbouring uses, including through the loss of privacy, daylight or sunlight.
+Within South Oxfordshire District Council (SODC) policies state: that any development proposals should demonstrate that they will not result in significant adverse impacts on the amenity of neighbouring uses, including through the loss of privacy, daylight or sunlight.

 Size